spollard/josh-works.github.io/_pages/mike-clayville-huge-impact-on-cancer.md

 image: "/images/2020-08-05-mike-clayville-01.jpg"
 ---

-I wrote this as if I could get an email read specifically and intently by Mike Clayville.
-I didn't wait until I finished writing this that I realized I have no credible/reliable delivery mechanism.
+_note: I wrote this as if I could get an email read specifically and intently by Mike Clayville.
+I didn't wait until I finished that I realized I have no credible/reliable delivery mechanism.
 I'm requesting help to get this to Mike.
-I don't think I'm more than two "hops" from him.
+If you're the right person, **you can ask Mike to read this, and he will**._

 Hi Mike,